Welcome aboard Sarah K. Lanzo

-Sarah K. Lanzo replaced Paul Oates as City Clerk as of September 30, when Oates vacated the position.
-The former clerk read the notice of his resignation at a recent Common Council Meeting, but did not leave a reason for his departure.
+Sarah K. Lanzo has replaced Paul Oates as city clerk after Oates vacated the position on Friday.
+The former clerk read the notice of his resignation at a recent Common Council meeting, but did not leave a reason for his departure.

-Lanzo comes from a long career at Independent Living in Niagara County where she served as director for over 11 years.
+Lanzo comes from a long career at Independent Living in Niagara County where she served as director for more than 11 years.
 She said she came to her decision to take on the clerk’s duties as a way to assist those in need.

-“I want to be able to help people and I’ve always worked to help people,” Lanzo said.
+“I want to be able to help people and I’ve always worked to help people,” she said.
 “I think this is a unique opportunity to be able to do that.”

 “I’ve lived in Lockport forever,” she said with a laugh.
 “I wasn’t born here, but I graduated from Lockport, I own a home in Lockport and I’ve been in Niagara County for a very long time.”